tobor88/ReversePowerShell/README.md

 ```

 #### ISSUE REVERSE SHELL CONNECTION
-The below command is to be issued on the Target Machine to connect to the listener over
+The below command is to be issued on the Target Machine.
+The below command connected to the listener over
 port 8089.
 This will not be able to complete a connection to the Start-Bind cmdlet.
 If a connection failes a loop will be started that begins a 30 second visual countdown timer.
 After 30 seconds the connection will attempt to re-establish the shell.